MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-bill-sched-project.md

 Posting invoice or Create invoice proposal** option is selected, then the invoice proposal is created and will be opened for review.
 If **Post invoice automatically** is used the sales order is created, the project invoice proposal is created including the sales order, then posted automatically.

+ > [!NOTE]
-Note: If generate invoice doesn’t show any billing schedule lines check the following:
+ > If generate invoice doesn’t show any billing schedule lines check the following:
-1. If unbilled revenue is marked for the billing schedule line the Create journal entry process needs to be completed
+ > -   If unbilled revenue is marked for the billing schedule line the Create journal entry process needs to be completed
-2. On the billing schedule header, select the Address tab, customer needs a Bill-to address
+ > -   On the billing schedule header, select the Address tab, customer needs a Bill-to address
-3. The billing schedule or billing schedule line cannot have the On hold status
+ > -   The billing schedule or billing schedule line cannot have the On hold status
-4. The project stage must be set to one that can be invoiced
+ > -   The project stage must be set to one that can be invoiced in Project management and accounting parameters

 ## Viewing a billing schedule from a project or project contract
 From the **All projects** page, select a project.
 Select Manage from the action pane, then under Related information choose Subscription billing > Billing schedules.
 This opens the **All billing schedules** page to any billing schedules created for that project.
 From the **Project contracts** page, select Maintain from the action pane, then under Related information choose Subscription billing > Billing schedules.
 This opens the **All billing schedules** page for any billing schedules created for the project contract.